 NEPA Determination: No adverse environmental justice impacts would occur under the Proposed Action, Alternative B, or the No Action alternatives.
 While the Proposed Action or Alternative B have the potential to indirectly benefit nearby communities by enhancing coastal marshland and counteracting coastal erosion, the No Action alternative would not provide any such potential benefits as it would place material at existing in-Bay or Ocean placement sites.
-Growth inducing impacts - community growth, regional growth: This project occurs offshore and will not contribute to community or regional growth.
-This resource is not evaluated further in this EA/IS.
+Growth inducing impacts - community growth, regional growth: This project occurs at an in-Bay, nearshore site two miles west of Eden Landing Ecological Reserve and will not contribute to community or regional growth.
+This resource is not evaluated further in this EA/IS/MND.